ManasaSRonur/data-512-homework_2/README.md

 The analysis includes generating the below tabular insights from the output files generated.

-- Top 10 countries by coverage: The 10 countries with the highest total articles per capita (in descending order) .
+- Top 10 countries by coverage: The 10 countries with the highest total articles per capita (in descending order).
-- Bottom 10 countries by coverage: The 10 countries with the lowest total articles per capita (in ascending order) .
+- Bottom 10 countries by coverage: The 10 countries with the lowest total articles per capita (in ascending order).
-- Top 10 countries by high quality: The 10 countries with the highest high quality articles per capita (in descending order) .
+- Top 10 countries by high quality: The 10 countries with the highest high quality articles per capita (in descending order).
 - Bottom 10 countries by high quality: The 10 countries with the lowest high quality articles per capita (in ascending order).
 - Geographic regions by total coverage: A rank ordered list of geographic regions (in descending order) by total articles per capita.
 - Geographic regions by high quality coverage: Rank ordered list of geographic regions (in descending order) by high quality articles per capita.

-### Research Implications
+### Research Implications.